WilliamASC22/pigeonproject/README.md

 9. The app encrypts the group chat key separately for each member.
 10. The group appears on the chat page.

-## Emoji and GIF-style reaction flow
+## Emoji and GIF style reaction flow

 When a user clicks the emoji button: